microsoft/Reactors/online-event-resources/emerging-tech/Blockchain/Blockchain_Fundamentals/README.md

   });
 });
 ```
-6. Start up the Ethereum client by running `ganache-cli` in a terminal window.
+6. Start the Ethereum client by running `ganache-cli` in a terminal window.

-7. In your editor, open up `truffle-config.js` and replace the contents so it looks like this with the host and port pointing to your ganache-cli client:
+7. In your editor, open `truffle-config.js` and replace the contents so it looks like this with the host and port pointing to your ganache-cli client:
 ``` javascript
 module.exports = {
   networks: {